murrayo/MUT/README.md

 Many of the tools in this section are built to further process csv files output from [yape](https://github.com/murrayo/yape), but they could be bent to other uses.
 The date+time indexed csv files include; mgstat, vmstat, and iostat.
 Ultimately the plan is for standalone functionality in these scripts will be included in yape.

+yape\_deep.sh
+- This script loops through multiple subdirectories to run yape and collate results, importantly it sorts csv files to a folder so its easy to run the csv processing scripts below.

 iris\_resample\_csv.py
 - Refactor set of timestamped csv files so that all times are in synch.
 This is useful if you run iris\_combine\_csv.py to merge csv files, eg mgstat, vmstat, and iostat into a super csv file for further processing.